luckyuho/nanoDegree/DataStructAndAlgorithm/P1/Task3/DataCompression.md

-# Runtime Analysis

-### Task 3: Data Compression
+# Task 3: Data Compression

-- Worst-case time complexity is O(nlogn).
+### Explanation of code
+We use huffman to build a tree according to the frequency of occurrence.
+Encoding and decoding the data by the huffman tree.
+We use map in both encoding and decoding methods.
+First, traverse all elements to get the corresponding symbols and record in the map.
+After that, we can use the map to encode and decode tha data.

+### Time and Space Complexity Analysis
-- The time complexity for this program is O(nlogn) because the length of our cache array is a fixed capacity.
+The time and space complexity for this program is O(n*log(n)) because it builds a binary tree.

+### Result
 ```python
 # # Example
 # a_great_sentence = "The bird is the word"